Cholesterol (Lipid) Disorders

 Diagnosis

-cholesterol test result.For proper diagnosis of cholesterol (lipid) disorders, the endocrinologists at Rocky Mountain Diabetes Center will request blood tests called lipid panels or fasting lipid profile tests.
+Doctor holding a chart showing cholesterol test results.
+Cholesterol disorders can be treated by our diabetes doctors in Idaho Falls and Pocatello.For proper diagnosis of cholesterol (lipid) disorders, the endocrinologists at Rocky Mountain Diabetes Center will request blood tests called lipid panels or fasting lipid profile tests.
 These blood tests measure the HDL and LDL levels in the blood.
 Prior to these tests, you will be asked to refrain from eating or drinking anything but water from 8 to 12 hours prior to the blood draw.

 Treatment